 Wheat (Triticum aestivum L.) is the most important cereal crop in the world.
 It is a major staple food crop that provides 20% of food calories for 30% of the human population (Kesh et al., 2022).
 India has experienced impressive growth in wheat production and productivity, enabling the country to become not only self-sufficient but also capable of exporting surplus wheat (Singh et al., 2024).
 Rising temperatures with global warming has further reduced water availability which severely affects global wheat production (Sharma et al., 2024).
 To cope with the limitation of water and the high demand for food crop production, improving crop water productivity will be a major solution to the current problems (Sagar et al., 2025; Dhaliwal et al., 2020).

-Presently we are having sufficient wheat production but There is a pressing need to further boost production to meet the demands of a rapidly growing population, maintain sufficient buffer stocks, and cater to the requirements of processing industries.
-FAO estimated that global need of wheat grain will increase by 198 million tonnes additionally by 2050 and estimates that this future demand can only be fulfilled with the increase in yield by 2.5% per annum (Sharma et al., 2015).
+Presently we are having sufficient wheat production but there is a pressing need to further boost production to meet the demands of a rapidly growing population, maintain sufficient buffer stocks, and cater to the requirements of processing industries.
+FAO estimated that global need for wheat grain will increase by 198 million tonnes additionally by 2050 and estimates that this future demand can only be fulfilled with the increase in yield by 2.5% per annum (Sharma et al., 2015).
 Water is one of the most precious and scarce resource on earth, therefore efficient and judicious use of every drop of water in crop production is the need of hour.
 Water stress impacts not only the plant's morphology but also significantly disrupts its metabolic processes (Kamboj et al., 2024; Joy et al., 2021; Kumar et al., 2019).

 Wheat shows a strong positive response to irrigation.
-Irrigation at sensitive stages in wheat has been found very crucial to improve yield (Singh et al., 2015).
-Lower growth rate and high yield decline in wheat has been reported by several researchers, when drought was imposed at various growth stages such as tillering, booting, ear head emergence, anthesis and grain development stages (Mandal et al., 2024).
+Irrigation at sensitive stages in wheat has been found to be very crucial to improve yield (Singh et al., 2015).
+Lower growth rates and high yield decline in wheat have been reported by several researchers when drought was imposed at various growth stages such as tillering, booting, ear head emergence, anthesis and grain development stages (Mandal et al., 2024).
 The overall effect of moisture stress depends on intensity and length of stress.
-Partitioning of total dry matter into different plant parts give a better indication of different functions contributed by plant parts to final yield (Kamal et al., 2024; Monika et al., 2024)
+Partitioning of total dry matter into different plant parts gives a better indication of different functions contributed by plant parts to final yield (Kamal et al., 2024; Monika et al., 2024)

 Different responses of wheat genotypes to moisture stress are well documented.
-It is observed that all varieties exhibit different response to same amount of water because of their genetic behavior; some varieties are drought resistant, while others do not (Dhaka et al., 2023).
+It is observed that all varieties exhibit different responses to the same amount of water because of their genetic behavior; some varieties are drought resistant, while others do not (Dhaka et al., 2023).
 Wheat crop is highly susceptible to water stress, so it is essential to select wheat varieties that can mature and deliver higher yields even with a limited water supply.
-Thus, the current field research experiment was designed and conducted with the prime objective to see the influence of irrigation levels applied at various growth stages on the biomass partitioning and yield performance of ten wheat genotypes.
+Thus, the current field research experiment was designed and conducted with the prime objective to seeing the influence of irrigation levels applied at various growth stages on the biomass partitioning and yield performance of ten wheat genotypes.

 Materials and Methods